-4 Tips for Association Staff and Virtual Events
+Virtual Events: 4 Tips for Association Staff

 Whether it’s a one-day conference or a full week (or month!) of programming, making the jump to a full-on virtual event can put a lot of strain on association staff.
 This is especially true for smaller associations that have fewer staff members to produce these virtual meetings.
 When we collectively pivoted earlier this year, there wasn’t time for much strategy or reflection.
 Now that many smaller associations have multiple virtual events under their belts, we have gathered our lessons learned and are better equipped to design engaging events for a virtual audience.
 Here are some tips from the trenches.

 Just like with any event, you need to define the purpose.
 It doesn’t matter if you are producing an in-person, virtual or hybrid event – stakeholder alignment is key when defining the purpose of the event.
-A truly successful event changes participants’ behaviour.
+A truly successful event changes participants’ behavior.
 If you create the story of your event with these defined changes in mind, you will succeed.
 Until you define the purpose you can’t identify speakers, platforms or design for engagement.
 And don’t be worried if your “Why” has evolved now that you are planning a virtual event.
 Virtual events allow your association to cast a wider net and include those who may not have traditionally been able to attend in person.

 Even in a virtual event, associations are still creating an experience, not simply planning meetings.
 Arguably, this is even more important virtually than in person.
 You can’t simply translate what you have done in real life to a virtual event – at least not well.
 Start by involving your stakeholders in the meeting design.
 Whether you have a budget for production or your association staff is the one behind the screen, it is essential that you engage your attendees.
 We are six months into zoom fatigue, so your meeting needs to offer something more than just a talking head on a screen.
 Content is still king when it comes to virtual events – a compelling message, cohort-style interaction, and extended engagement will keep your attendees singing your praises well after the event.
 Consider adding bonus content, like “Follow-Up Fridays” for a deeper dive into some of the content that was shared during the meeting.
 And don’t miss an opportunity to monetize the content after the fact; selling recordings of individual sessions or the entire event can be a nice way to make up for any on-site lost revenue.